-Resistivity surveys measure the ground's capacity to pass an electrical current.
-This property can be utilised for designing earthing systems for substations or specialist plant, and for measuring the corrosion susceptibility of buried pipelines and other steel structures.
-Four equidistant electrodes are set-out in a fixed configuration; a low frequency current is applied across the two outer electrodes with the resultant voltage measured across the inner electrodes.
-The voltage reading is then converted by standard equations into a value representing the average resistivity of the ground between the electrodes.
-Resistivity depth readings are acquired by electrical soundings using an expanding electrode array centred on the same point.
-The depth penetration of the readings is directly proportional to the spacing of the electrodes.
-Our firm provides a variety of resistivity testing services for engineering infrastructure, new plant installation and electricity substations:
+Standard soil resistivity testing procedure involves four equidistant electrodes set-out in a fixed configuration array, as illustrated in the diagram below.
+A low frequency electrical current is applied across the outer electrodes and the voltage is measured between the inner potential electrodes.
+The resulting soil resistance reading is subsequently converted by standard equations into a resistivity reading.
+This value represents the average resistivity of the ground between the potential electrodes.
+Depth readings are acquired by electrical soundings using an expanding electrode array which is centred on the same point.
+The depth penetration achieved by individual resistivity readings increases in direct proportion to the electrode spacing of the array.

 Soil resistivity test equipment configuration and current paths

 Earthing systems provide a safe outlet between an electrical circuit and the ground.
 The systems are used for the dissipation of electrical faults, grounding lightning strikes and maintaining the correct operation of electrical equipment.
 The design of an earthing system requires detailed knowledge of the resistivity of the ground in the site area.
 This is measured as a function of depth at a series of locations around the site, using an expanding four electrode Wenner array (standard BS EN 50522).
 This procedure is known as soil resistivity or earth resistance testing.

 The correct measurement of soil resistivity is particularly important in high resistivity ground, where electrical currents are not able to dissipate readily.
 In such ground conditions achieving a good earth can be problematic, with information on ground resistivity required to much greater depths for the successful installation of an earthing system .